ICOS-Carbon-Portal/data/README.md

 ---

 ## Simplified ETC-specific facade API for data uploads
-A test service is available for developers of the client code.
-At the time of writing, the test service uses Basic HTTP Authentication with a fixed username `FA-Lso` and password `p4ssw0rd`.
-The uploaded data is analyzed (MD5 sum gets calculated for it), and then discarded.
+The facade uses Basic HTTP Authentication.
+Username is the station's id.
+For testing purposes one can use fake station `FA-Lso` and password `p4ssw0rd`.
+The uploaded data is analyzed (MD5 sum gets calculated for it), and, if the checksum matches, the facade performs upload metadata registration (the [first step](https://github.com/ICOS-Carbon-Portal/meta#registering-the-metadata-package) of the complete Carbon Portal data upload procedure).
+The second step (the actual data upload that finalizes the metadata) is disabled at the moment (to prevent generation of PIDs for the test data), but is trivial (the data is already on the server) and can be enabled easily.

 Here is an example of uploading bytes in the string `test` to the service (performed on Linux command line):